 Melrose is a tiny village located in the state of New Mexico.
 With a population of 603 people and just one neighborhood, Melrose is the 131st largest community in New Mexico.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Melrose is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Melrose is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Melrose is a village of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Melrose who work in management occupations (18.07%), sales jobs (17.47%), and healthcare suport services (11.45%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Melrose is worth considering.